 To apply for Danish authorization, fill out an application and submit it electronically to the Danish Patient Safety Authority.
 Print and sign the application form, and send it by regular mail along with the documentation of your qualifications.
 The required documentation must be submitted in two copies, either as certified true copies or original documents, as well as regular copies.
 For more information, refer to the Application and Approval of Qualifications.

 If your education is approved (deemed suitable for testing or equivalent to Danish education), you will be given three years to fulfill the conditions for permanent authorization in Denmark.

 2. Language Test

 You need to pass the language test "Prøve i dansk 3" (Danish 3 Exam).
-The language test is held twice a year in May/June and in November/December, and you can take the exam from various language centers in Denmark.
-You can take the language test before you send your application and documentation of formal qualifications.
-However, you must have passed the exam less than 12 months before you apply for registration, unless you can prove that you have stayed continuously in Denmark in the period after you passed the language test.
+The language test is held twice a year in May/June and November/December, and you can take the exam at various language centers in Denmark.
+You can take the language test before submitting your application and documentation of formal qualifications.
+However, you must have passed the exam within the past 12 months before applying for registration, unless you can prove continuous residency in Denmark since passing the language test.
 For more information, see

 3. Employment for Adaptation and Training Purposes

 Once you have passed the language test with the required scores, you can seek employment for adaptation and training purposes (evalueringsansættelse).
 This employment is intended to assess your clinical and communication skills.
 For more information, refer to the Employment for Adaptation and Training Purposes page.